 Data Link Layer

-The Data Link layer handles communication within a single network segment — the local neighborhood, not the cross-country journey.
-It uses MAC addresses (Media Access Control) to identify devices on the same physical or logical network.
-Switches are the quintessential Layer 2 device: they read the destination MAC address in each frame and forward it to the correct port.
+The Data Link layer handles communication within a single network segment.
+It covers the local neighborhood, not the cross-country journey.
+Devices on the same segment identify each other by MAC address.
+Switches are the quintessential Layer 2 device.
+They read the destination MAC in each frame and forward it to the correct port.

-This layer is divided into two sublayers: the LLC (Logical Link Control) sublayer, which interfaces with the Network layer above, and the MAC sublayer, which controls access to the physical medium.
+This layer splits into two sublayers.
+The LLC (Logical Link Control) sublayer interfaces with the Network layer above.
+The MAC sublayer controls access to the physical medium.

 Devices: Switches, bridges, NICs (network interface cards)

-When you would think about this layer: Two devices on the same switch cannot communicate.
-You check: are the MAC addresses correct?
+When you think about this layer: Two devices on the same switch cannot communicate.
+Are the MAC addresses correct?
 Is there a VLAN mismatch?
-Is the switch port in an error-disabled state?
+Is the switch port error-disabled?
 Is Spanning Tree blocking the port?
 All Layer 2 questions.

 Related tools & articles: MAC Address Lookup • What Is a MAC Address?